- Historic water rights

 Approximate mileages to other towns from the ranch:

 The ranch directly adjoins Capitol Reef National Park with its stunning scenery including the 100-mile-long monocline Waterpocket Fold, a fold in the Earth’s crust that towers as much as 2,000 feet above the ranch.
-In addition there are stunning red rock cliffs, deep winding slot canyons and white Navajo sandstone capitol shaped domes.
+In addition there are stunning red rock cliffs, deep winding slot canyons and white Navajo sandstone capitol shaped domes, only seen in this part of Utah.
 The surrounding area includes some of the most spectacular scenery in the West and includes the Dixie National Forest (the largest national forest in Utah), three national parks, two national monuments, wilderness areas and state parks.

 - Manager’s home- 1,690 sq. ft.